ddev/vscode-ddev-manager/README.md

 - Open the database with any application you want (PHP MyAdmin, TablePlus, Sequel Ace, etc.)
 - Easily edit php.ini, nginx.conf, apache.conf and other files
 - Enable/Disable XDebug
-- Automatically configure the debugger to work with Xdebug and DDEV when you enable Xdebug
+- Automatically configure the debugger to work with Xdebug and DDEV so you don't have to configure anything.
 - Launch configuration snippets for launch.json
 - Enable/Disable Share.
 Share your project outside of your local network
 - Automatically configure the PHP version in the editor.
 Used for providing version appropriate suggestions and diagnostics.
 It required a extension like PHP Intelephense or PHP by DEVSENSE
 - Integrated DDEV terminal
+- Use the command palette to list and open your projects in the active editor or a new window
 - Quickly launch projects in your browser
 - Quickly open the Config.yaml file
 - Poweroff DDEV